Heritage Auctions: Operations

 On June 1, 2020, Heritage Auctions consolidated three Dallas-area locations to a new world headquarters in Dallas, located at the northwest corner of West Airport Freeway and Valley View Lane near Dallas Fort Worth International Airport.
 The 160,000 square foot facility is located in the DFW Airport international trade zone and will house 450 of the company's 600 employees.
-The company also has offices in New York located on Park Avenue.
+The company also has offices in New York City located on Park Avenue.
 Its New York operations are mostly geared towards the fine arts industry.
 Heritage has a West Coast location in Beverly Hills, California, located on Olympic Boulevard.
 In 2011, Heritage acquired Greg Martin Auctions in San Francisco, California, forming the auction house's division specializing in weapons and armament.

 Heritage expanded operations by adding an office in Hong Kong in 2015.
 In spring 2017, the company formed a Florida branch with offices in Palm Beach.
 In January 2017, company opened an office in Chicago, also, opened a new London office in 2017.

 In 2015 Heritage Auctions took over MPO located in IJsselstein, The Netherlands.
 Founded in 1988 as a coin and stamp fair organizer, Jacco Scheper and Huib Pelzer acquired the company in 1996 and three years later began auction operations.
 Through the merger with MPO Heritage Auctions also has a Belgium office located on the outskirts of Brussels in Zaventem.

+As of 2025, Heritage Auctions has continued its international expansion, with new showrooms and offices in Tokyo and Munich opening in 2024, and plans announced for a forthcoming Canada branch.